Competitor Guide

 Why choose QuantumDesk over Tidio?

 • Tidio sells Lyro AI as a separate add-on starting at $32.50 per month.
-QuantumDesk includes AI resolution in the core platform.
+QuantumDesk includes AI resolution in the core platform at no extra charge.

 • Tidio's pricing jumps from $59 on Growth to $749 on Plus with no middle tier.
 QuantumDesk offers custom pricing aligned to actual usage.

 • Tidio's analytics are flagged as basic by reviewers.
-QuantumDesk delivers real-time dashboards covering resolution, escalation, and CSAT trends.
+QuantumDesk delivers real-time dashboards covering resolution, escalation, and CSAT trends as standard.

 Pros